CollinValley/thinkspace/_posts/2019-05-14-I-have-a-website!.md

 keywords: "over-engineer website jekyll rust nginx"
 ---

-## But why though?
+## But why though

 To keep it succient, because everyone else is doing it.
 I've been working at Cisco Meraki for almost two years at this point, and I figured that as a professional software developer, I at least need to have some crude site up that I can point my relatives at, that way they know to ask me for tech support.
 I've also gone and put it together because I've been spending too much time reading Hacker News, and all the best posts on there come from someone's personal blog.
 I don't have such lofty ambitions for this site, but you never know.

-## What stuff is it made from?
+## What stuff is it made from

 I'm planning on doing a more in-depth post later, but to run down all the tech involved in this site.

 * NGINX: To handle incoming requests as a reverse proxy, and to deal with
 * Digital Ocean Droplet: Where everything is being run
 * Rocket: A rust web framework that serves this site
 * Jekyll: Static website generator